Laurier Macdonald High School: History

 Laurier Macdonald opened in September 1969 without a building.
 The new school was to serve the English-speaking Catholic population of the City of Saint-Léonard.
 While an older building at 5750 Metropolitan Autoroute (A-40) originally built as a factory was being converted into a high school, the Commission Scolaire Jérôme-Le Royer rented classrooms at a nearby Protestant school (Dunton High School) so that students could attend classes during the late afternoon and early evening.
 This arrangement ended in early 1970 when the Metropolitan Autoroute facility was ready.
 Within a few years, however, the old building's limitations were judged to be too serious, in spite of the renovations, and the school board began discussing the construction of a new building in earnest.

 The changing political climate in the province proved to be a problem, however.
 The Parti Québécois government had declared a moratorium on the construction of English schools shortly after its accession to power in the fall of 1976.
 A student strike was organized in the month of November 1973, led by a rebellious student named Frank Fazzari, to bring to the public's attention the harm caused by the treatment of all English-speaking schools in the eastern part of Montreal.

-The strike by students was the answer to the school being neglected by the Jerome le Royer School Board.
+The strike by students was the answer to the school being neglected by the Jérôme-Le Royer School Board.
 An overpopulated school with a capacity of 800 students was serving 1200 students.
 The school was in complete disarray with one janitor to maintain the facilities, with no washroom facilities operational, doors with no locks, holes in cinder block walls, shortage of classrooms, and unsanitary conditions.
 Needless to say, the facilities were not the ideal setting for teachers and students vying for the ultimate goal of a proper education.

 The walkout was well documented in both the English and French media.
 A front-page article in the now-defunct Montreal Star depicted the story of neglect with a picture of Frank Fazzari holding up one broken sink in the washroom as a symbol of defiance towards the neglect of English-speaking students had to endure.

-As this was happening, the Jérôme Le Royer School Board had just completed, in 1969, the most advanced comprehensive French speaking high school on the territory of Saint-Léonard, Antoine de St-Exupéry, while Laurier Macdonald was nothing more than a school in rented facilities.
+As this was happening, the Jérôme-Le Royer School Board had just completed, in 1969, the most advanced comprehensive was French speaking high school on the territory of Saint-Léonard, Antoine de St-Exupéry, while Laurier Macdonald was nothing more than a school in rented facilities.
 This was much to the dismay of the population of Saint-Léonard's English-speaking parents and students.
 However, with the opening of the new Antoine de St-Exupéry francophone high school, the building formerly used to house French-speaking students was now available.
 The Aime Renaud building (also a rented building on Metropolitan) became a junior English High School to feed Laurier Macdonald.
 This greatly alleviated the overcrowding at Laurier Macdonald.
 Aime Renaud High School was used as a junior high for Secondary I and II while Laurier Macdonald was used for Secondary III, IV and V.